dhbalaji/docusauras-dhbalaji-blog/blog/2025/7-years-with-one-employer.md

 Work is no longer a straight line.
 It’s a loop.
 **Learn → Build → Make money → Exit → Repeat**

 14 years in tech.
-7 years with one company.

-This milestone isn’t about loyalty.
-It’s about adaptability.
-About understanding the cyclical nature of relevance.

-If you’re not changing — the game is.
-If you’re too attached — the system will detach you.
+7 years in one company.
+This milestone isn’t a victory lap.
+It’s a checkpoint.
+A reminder to stay **adaptable**, **humble**, and **detached**.
+Because in this industry, one truth reigns above all:

-Because in this game, **impermanence is not a bug — it’s the default setting.**
+**Impermanence isn’t a bug — it’s the default setting.**